f5devcentral/f5-agility-labs-vdi/docs/lab3/content-lab3.rst

    | Do you want to replace Citrix Web Interface...with the BIG-IP system?   | "Yes, replace Citrix…"   |
    +-------------------------------------------------------------------------+--------------------------+

 #.
-Scroll through the template and note that the storefront pool members
-   are no longer present
+Scroll through the template and note that the storefront pool members are no longer present (not needed)

 #.
 Press the **Finished** button